GEANT/geant-argus/docs/source/development.rst

 Testing
 -------

-Testing requires PostgreSQL which runs in Docker
+Testing requires PostgreSQL which runs in Docker.
+When running the tests, either through ``tox`` or by invoking ``pytest`` directly, a PostgreSQL container is started using Docker compose.
+If you don't have docker installed, the tests will fail.